cataggar/zerde/README.md

 ## Raw Bytes

-Plain `[]const u8` is treated as a UTF-8 string in JSON, TOML, CBOR, ZON, and human output.
+Plain `[]const u8` is treated as a UTF-8 string by formats with a distinct string representation.
 Use `zerde.Bytes` or `.bytes = true` when the bytes are arbitrary binary data.

 ```zig
 const Blob = struct {